 - Defended several individuals accused of defamation and false light based on statements made on an Internet newsgroup.
 Achieved dismissal for lack of personal jurisdiction in one federal district court and dismissal for lack of subject matter jurisdiction in a second federal district court.

 - Represented a client being sued for defamation due to a single, anonymous Twitter post

-- Provided sweepstakes compliance review for client’s Facebook promotion
+- Provided a sweepstakes compliance review for a client’s Facebook promotion

-- Represented client in litigation regarding a post on her personal blog
+- Represented a client in litigation regarding a post on her personal blog